LaxBloxBoy2/cre-backend/README.md

 - AI components for fund optimization
 - Deployment scripts

+### Getting Started

+To get started with this repository:
+1. Clone the repository
+2. Install dependencies with `pip install -r requirements.txt`
+3. Run the server with `python backend/main.py`

 ## Fund Optimizer System

 A system that uses AI simulation and reinforcement learning to generate multi-year action plans for maximizing fund IRR while maintaining DSCR constraints.